jjrrw174/PocketBook-Sync-KoReader-progress-with-PB-Library/README.md

 # PocketBook-Sync-KoReader-progress-with-PB-Library
 Small .sh script to update PocketBook library with current KoReader book progress.
 It's more of an aproximation.
 I wanted the library to be somewhat up to date with what I'm reading.
+Syncs *LAST PAGE* read.
+Meaning if you leave KoReader on Page 30 and run the app, it will sync page 29.

 ***TESTED ON POCKETBOOK ERA, LATEST FIRMWARE***

 A shell script that will take your most recently opend KoReader book and insert or update a record to the PocketBook library.
-SH_IVTOOL is used to print a summary of the Book title, id, current page, and total number of pages and wether a update or insert happened.
+At the end it prints a summary of the Book title, id, current page, and total number of pages and wether a update or insert happened.
+It will also output an error if one occurs

 How it works:
   1. Open the KoReader statistics.sqlite3 database and find the most recently updated book